robgineer/cobot_servo/README.md

 ```

 The idea is quite simple: we track the hand movements, extract the velocities in (x-/y-direction) and forward these to MoveIt2 Servo.
 Due to (hardware) limitations, however, we had to implement a more complex solution.
-The application was running on a small (old) notebook with 8GB of RAM and no GPU support.
+The application was running on a small (and old) notebook with 8GB of RAM and no GPU support.
 This implies that the webcam was running with max.
 10 frames / second.
 Furthermore, MediaPipe's inference was far from "perfomant" on the selected hardware.
 At the same time, MoveIt2 Servo expected continuous values; where 30ms has been defined as the preferred frequency for smooth arm movements.

 <br/>
-In order to cope with these problems, we have used a Kalman Filter implementation that updated the velocity values only in case the hand tracker has detected a hand movement and predicted the velocity values otherwise.
+In order to cope with these issues, we have used a Kalman Filter implementation that updated the velocity values only in case the hand tracker has updated hand movement values and predicted the velocity values otherwise.
 Refer `py_utils/filter_utils.py` for more details.

 ### Modules

 `hand_control.py` : main module executing a separate thread for the hand tracking, updating a queue with control commands and passing these to the `servo_controller_node.py`.

-`hand_tracker.py` : execution of MediaPipe's hand recognition, classification of hand commands and update of the queue for the  `servo_controller_node.py`
+`hand_tracker.py` : execution of MediaPipe's hand recognition, classification of hand commands and update of the queue for the  `servo_controller_node.py`.
+Runs as a separate thread out of `hand_control.py` (yes, it could be a ROS2 node but due to the hardware limitations, we tried to avoid any unnecessary ROS2 overhead).

 `servo_controller_node.py` :
 1. creates publishers for `twist` and `joint_jog` commands